 It all starts with a swatch

 The advantage of gathering a set of swatches is that you can take the swatches out of the store environment and get to know them better.
 The disadvantage is that a small piece of fabric may drape or otherwise behave differently than a larger piece.
-Sometimes it’s worth it to purchase 1/8 yd. of a prospective fabric to carry around with you, or take home to study for a while.
+Sometimes, it’s worth it to purchase 1/8 yard of a prospective fabric to carry around with you, or take home to study for a while.

 Entering the fabric store with a pattern in hand requires a different strategy than does shopping without a pattern, though some principles from each tactic overlap.

-Fabric shopping tips Keep these thoughts in mind when fabric shopping:
+Keep these thoughts in mind when fabric shopping: